ethangclark/bar/curriculum/barPrep/README.md

 # Topic population prompt (also used with o1)

-Baramu is a bar exam prep course designed to prepare law students for all components of the bar exam -- MBE, MEE, and MPT.
+SummitEd.ai is a bar exam prep course designed to prepare law students for all components of the bar exam -- MBE, MEE, and MPT.
 It dynamically generates conversations, essay assignments, and practical assignments designed to rewrire law students' brains so that they can perform as well as possible as quickly as possible.

-Below is the module list covered by Baramu.
+Below is the module list covered by SummitEd.ai.
 For each module, create a comprehensive list of topics that should be covered.
 These topic lists should be comprehensive.

 Don't specify *how* the topics will be covered -- that will be dealt with elsewhere.
 The only important thing is that the topic lists you provide encompass all of the subject matter that a student needs to learn to master the module area.